System For Cross Domain Identity Management (SCIM)

-- The core schema provides an abstract schema and extension model for representing users and groups.
-Standard serializations of that schema using JSON is provided.
+- The SCIM core schema provides an abstract schema and extension model for representing users and groups.
+Standard serializations of that schema using JSON are provided.

 - The SCIM protocol specification defines a REST API for exchanging identity resources via JSON.

 SCIM is powered by the concepts of common user and group schemes and an extension model.
 It doesn’t just facilitate such schemes but is also a binding contract to exchange those schemes using a standard protocol, which makes SCIM an open connector.